smatechnologies/opcon-basic-training/docs/Unit 2 Lab A.md

 *	Monday through Friday are working days
 *	The **Master Holiday Calendar** is used
 *	Auto-build the Schedule 7 days in advance for 1 day
-*	Auto-delete the Schedule for 7 days
+*	Auto-delete the Schedule for 7 days ago
 *	Add Documentation for the Schedule

 *	Four Null Jobs will be created: